Identifying and Mitigating Privacy Risks Stemming from Language Models: A Survey: Introduction

-It has also become increasingly common for large publicly available datasets, including internet data, to be used to train LMs.
-Data that is publically available can still pose privacy risks to individuals.
-For example, private information about an individual may be made public by someone else (including with malicious intent), or information may be shared for a narrow purpose without a reasonable expectation of it being used for model training.
-Relatedly, LMs could also make it easier to search and infer information about an individual more readily from a wide range of sources, again violating the original privacy expectations of data subjects.
+Free text data can contain semantically similar private information in various formats, which brings unique challenges for effective data sanitization.
+Modern LLMs have millions to billions of parameters increasing their capacity for memorization~\cite{shokri2017membership, yeom2018privacy, carlini2019secret, carlini2021extracting, thomas2020investigating, ramaswamy2020training, carlini2022quantifying, mccoy2021much}.
+High numbers of parameters also bring specific challenges for efficiently implementing privacy-preserving measures (\eg Differentially Private Training).
+Emergent abilities are also attributed to vastly increased model parameters, resulting in qualitative changes in LLM behaviour.
+Emergent abilities unique to LLMs include: the ability to perform few-shot prompted tasks (or in-context learning)~\cite{brown2020language}, multistep reasoning~\cite{wei2022chain}, and self-calibration~\cite{kadavath2022language}, among others~\cite{wei2022emergent}.

-\looseness=-1 An understanding of these risks is also necessary to clarify the legal implications of such models.
-For example, the Information Commissioners Office (ICO) define \emph{anonymisation} of data as follows: ``Anonymisation means that individuals are not identifiable and cannot be re-identified by any means reasonably likely to be used (i.e., the risk of re-identification is sufficiently remote)''\footnote{\url{https://ico.org.uk/media/about-the-ico/consultations/2619862/anonymisation-intro-and-first-chapter.pdf}}.
-The extent to which models may leak personally identifiable information thus has legal ramifications, and indeed raises questions about existing privacy law.
+It has also become increasingly common to train LLMs on large publicly available datasets and internet data, which poses privacy risks to individuals.
+For example, private information about an individual may be made public by someone else, or information may be shared for a narrow purpose without a reasonable expectation of it being used for model training~\cite{brown2020language}.
+Relatedly, LLMs can also make it easier to search and infer information about an individual from a wide range of online sources~\cite{staab2023beyond}.
+LLMs are commonly made available in full or via Application Programming Interfaces (APIs) to large user bases who do not have direct access to the training data, raising concerns about training data leakage.
+Users of generative LLM chat models also can share sensitive data with the model~\cite{kshetri2023cybercrime}.
+This data is stored and may be used to update the LLM, and therefore has the potential for being leaked at a later date.